 Total Irradiance (solar constant AM0-equivalent) of the Sun simulator on the test plane shall be determined by the use of AM0 calibrated reference cells as indicated in clause 10.2.

-Spectral distribution of the Sun simulator
+Spectral distribution of the Solar simulator

 ECSS-E-ST-20-08_0090812

-The spectral distribution of the Sun simulator light incident on the test plane normalized for 0,35 µm to 1,9 µm compared to the AM0 spectrum for the spectral regions of interest shall meet one of the classes defined in Table 10-2.
+The spectral match of a simulator shall be defined by the deviation from AM0 reference spectral irradiance as provided in [Gueymard, C., 2018].

 ECSS-E-ST-20-08_0090813

-Table 10-2Percent of Total Irradiance between 0,35 µm and 1,1 µm of AM0 spectrum within various wavelength intervals defined in Table 10-2 shall be applied for Silicon and GaAs single junction solar cells.
+For simulator evaluation purposes in terms of spectral match, the wavelength range is defined from 0,30 µm to 1,9 µm, and for the wavelength intervals of interest of equal photon flux, the percentage of total irradiance should be taken from Table 10-2.

+The classification of a Solar simulator in terms of spectral match is not mandatory.
+In addition, it is generally recognized that a classification does not allow for a prediction of measurement uncertainties.

 ECSS-E-ST-20-08_0091053

-Table 10-1: AM0 solar spectral irradiance (WRC)
+Table 10-1: <<deleted>>